Local momentum space: Scalar field and gravity: Some essential preliminaries for the computation of divergences in the one-loop VD effective action

-where we have declared the fields carrying a bar over it as the background field and the other piece as the quantum field.
-Once the split has been made we remove the bars for typographical convinience.
-Upon using Eq. (\ref{gen}), (\ref{metric}), (\ref{metricfunctions}) and (\ref{split}) in (\ref{ldg}) we find keeping the bars,

 where we have inserted a factor of $\sqrt{F(\bar\phi)}$ which does not alter the gauge.
-From the gauge condition follows the gauge breaking Lagrangian after removing the bars,
+The gauge-breaking Lagrangian following the gauge condition reads,

-Putting all the pieces together we now set out to compute $S_0$, $S_1$ and $S_2$ as outlined earlier.
+We now proceed to calculate $S_0$, $S_1$, and $S_2$ as outlined earlier.
+We obtain

+The expression of various functions appearing in $S_1$ and $S_2$ have been written down in Appendix \ref{AppB}.
+We have introduced a parameter $\omega$ which appears as a factor accompanying the field space connections.
+Mathematically we have just made a replacement as follows.

-The various functions appearing in $S_1$ and $S_2$ have been listed in Appendix \ref{AppA}.
-The parameter $\omega$ above has been introduced to keep track of terms arising from connections.
-Having furnished all the necessary ingredients we are all set now to proceed for local momentum space expansion to get the propagators from $S_0$ in the following section.
+The purpose of introducing $\omega$ is to keep track of terms arising from connections.
+In this way, we can turn off the terms arising from connections by taking $\omega=0$, which is necessary to derive the standard effective action from the VD effective action.
+Having furnished all the necessary ingredients we are all set now to proceed for the local momentum space expansion to get the propagators from $S_0$ in the following section.